|

 x None, or too little effect

-Today, parties involved in
+Today, parties involved in an online commercial

-the transaction from a fixed, physical location.
+transaction usually execute the transaction from a

-For example, a consumer would use his bank to
+fixed, physical location.
+For example, a consumer

-pay his bills online, either from home or from
+would use his bank to pay his bills online, either

-work.
-Phishing and other fraud techniques, such
+from home or from work.
+Phishing and other fraud

-as keyboard logging, steal a user’s online
+techniques, such as keyboard logging, steal a user’s

-identity and then execute a fraudulent
+online identity and then execute a fraudulent

 transaction at another location.
 It is extremely